Contents

 Now that we’ve covered the nature of walled gardens, it’s time to see what’s on the other side of the boxing ring.

-The easiest way to describe open internet is to say that those are all remaining companies and platforms outside walled gardens.
+In walled gardens, users' access is typically controlled through apps, giving platform owners significant control over content and data, while the open internet allows more open and direct access.
 It’s a more decentralized and democratic ecosystem where everyone can access and publish content without facing such a challenging environment.

-Some examples of independent players in advertising are DSPs, SSPs, data management platforms, ad networks and ad exchanges, and similar that allow wider access to multiple channels, more creative opportunities, or better support.
+Some examples of independent players in advertising are DSPs, SSPs, data management platforms, ad networks and ad exchanges that allow wider access to multiple channels, more creative opportunities, or better support.

 "Publishers and advertisers, although enjoying the quality of products delivered by the walled garden companies, are increasingly looking for alternatives.
 One of the reasons for this is a technical strategy and dependency reduction; another and very important one – often, smaller companies outside walled gardens are much better at servicing," said Vytautas Paukštys, CEO at Eskimi.